-Tree stump removal and stump grinding are common requests in spring and summer months.
-With several heavy snowstorms this past winter, many Delaware and Pennsylvania residents experienced trees falling in their yards.
+Tree stump removal and stump grinding are common requests in the spring and summer months.
+With several heavy snowstorms, this past winter, many Delaware and Pennsylvania residents experienced trees falling in their yards.
 Some had to be removed immediately due to impacts with structures or due to blocking road or walkways, but others may have remained where they fell or may have been cut up by residents for firewood.
-Those trees have likely left unattractive hazards behind.
-Now that spring is upon us, many homeowners are thinking about spending more time in their yards and tree stump removal may be an important factor.
+Those trees have likely left unattractive hazards behind, namely, unsightly stumps.
+Now that spring is upon us, many homeowners are thinking about spending more time in their yards, and tree stump removal may be an important factor.

 Why Do I Need Stump Removal?